nashmonzon/My-Notes/README.md

 ```bash
 /db/sqlite.db
 ```

-If it doesn’t exist, the schema will be initialized automatically using better-sqlite3.
+If it doesn't exist, the schema will be initialized automatically using better-sqlite3.

 ## 🧪 Useful Scripts